Tapping into artificial intelligence’s real benefits for clinicians and patients

 - Early detection to help diagnose cancer and other diseases from MRIs and CT scans6

-These examples help illustrate just how much possibility lies in incorporating AI and automation into physicians’ daily workflows.
-77% of physicians surveyed say a significant portion of their time is dedicated to non-reimbursable tasks like prior authorization, or insurance-related workload7, so the opportunity to create new efficiencies, increase productivity, and increase revenue with the help of AI is massive.
-The question is: can healthcare organizations afford to forgo this opportunity in order to keep using outdated, stagnant technology?
+These and other examples help illustrate just how much possibility lies in incorporating AI and automation into physicians’ daily workflows.
+77% of physicians surveyed say a significant portion of their time is dedicated to non-reimbursable tasks like prior authorization or insurance-related workload7, so the potential to create new efficiencies, increase productivity, and increase revenue with the help of AI is massive.
+With such a valuable opportunity to improve the physician experience with AI, the question is, can healthcare organizations afford to keep using outdated, stagnant technology?

-Research suggests that there are some pretty impactful benefits of incorporating AI into patient encounters and daily workflows.
+Research suggests that there are some powerful benefits of incorporating AI into patient encounters and daily workflows.
 Let’s examine this a bit more closely.

 According to our recent Physician Sentiment Survey, 42% of respondents specified that identifying patterns and anomalies in patient data was a key benefit of using AI technology, and 39% noted benefits in reducing administrative burdens and streamlining tasks.8 But what other advantages have hospitals and physicians seen after implementing this new technology?